Goody64/CS163-Projects-2024Fall/_posts/2024-12-13-2024-team13-visual-question-answering.md

 >
-Visual Question Answering (VQA) is a field in artificial intelligence that focuses on enabling machines to answer questions about images by understanding both the visual and textual information.
-In this project, we will evaluate and compare the performance of various VQA models, including LSTM-CNN, HieCoAtten, and MMFT, across different datasets such as VQA v2, CLEVR, and GQA.
-Through a combination of quantitative accuracy metrics and qualitative analysis of attention maps, we aim to uncover insights into how these models reason and where improvements can be made.
+Visual Question Answering (VQA) combines computer vision and natural language processing to enable AI systems to answer questions about images.
+This project explores and compares models like LSTM-CNN, HieCoAtten, and MMFT, evaluating their performance on datasets such as VQA v2, CLEVR, GQA, and DAQUAR.
+Using accuracy metrics and attention map visualizations, we uncover how these models process visual and textual data, highlighting their strengths and identifying areas for improvement.

 <!--more-->